 Chris Dennison - aka POD (Prince of Darkness) - Drums/Vocals

 Having been with Steve for a number of years playing rock all over the country, Chris quickly jumped onboard to co-found DCR.
 He discovered a new discipline drumming wise and very quickly added harmony backing vocal, bolstering his other bandmates.

-With a solid, driving beat and disciplined style, Chris is definitely the 5 litre engine powering the rhythm section that propels DCR ever forwards.
-Chris appears along with Steve Hampton and Matt Hughes on the latest Eve Graham album ‘A Matter of Time' produced by the one and only David Mackay.
+Chris was introduced to drumming by his grandfather and comes from a musical family.
+With family members including the drummer in Canada’s supergroup Blue Rodeo and Gerry Hogan from Albert Lee & Hogan’s Heroes, it’s no wonder that Chris adapted so easily to Country music.
+With a solid, driving beat and disciplined style, Chris is definitely the 5-litre engine powering the rhythm section that propels DCR ever forward.
+Chris appears along with Steve Hampton and Matt Hughes on the latest Eve Graham album ‘A Matter of Time’, produced by the one and only David Mackay.

 Matt Hughes - Bass/Vocals

 Matt and Steve met when Steve was depping for a band Matt was playing in.
 Matt’s attitude and bass ability was bang on the money, so when Steve invited him to join DCR, it was a no brainer that he became a Crow!

 Matt has played and recorded with many artists such as Rick Wakeman and Damian Wilson (Threshold), as well as sessions for the BBC and Channel 4.
 Most recently, he played on Eve Graham’s new album along with Steve and Chris.